JonathanKSullivan/myreads-app/README.md

 - **Move Books Between Shelves**: Easily move books from one shelf to another with a simple selection control.
 - **Search for Books**: Find books by searching and add them directly to your library.
 - **Book Detail Page**: Click on a book to view more detailed information, including a summary, author details, and publication date.
-- **Rate a Book**: Provide ratings for books you have read, helping you keep track of your favorites.
-- **Bulk Move Books**: Select multiple books and move them to a different shelf in one action, streamlining your library management.
 - **Drag-and-Drop Functionality**: Move books between shelves by dragging and dropping them, providing a more intuitive user experience.
-- **Sign-Up and Log-In**: Create an account and log in to save your bookshelves to your account, allowing access from any device.
 - **Persistent State**: Book selections persist even after page reloads, ensuring your library is always up-to-date.

 ## Tech Stack